U.S. Supreme Court Issues Two Favorable Rulings for Employers

 First, in Vance v.
 Ball State University, the court adopted a narrow, bright-line standard for determining who is a supervisor in a Title VII harassment lawsuit.
 In doing so, the court limited when an employer can be held automatically liable for their managers’ discriminatory actions.
 For automatic liability to attach to the employer, the harassing supervisor must have authority to take “tangible employment action” against employees, which means the ability to hire, fire, promote, demote, reassign with significantly different responsibilities or cause a significant change in employment benefits.
 Managers who merely oversee or direct employees’ daily activities are not considered supervisors for the purposes of Title VII.

 By making it easier for employers to identify who qualifies as a supervisor under Title VII, the Vance decision is expected to lessen the cost and difficulty for employers defending against harassment claims.
 It also places employers in a better position to avoid automatic liability for supervisory harassment in the first place.
-However, the Maine Supreme Court has not yet defined who is a “supervisor” under the Maine Human Rights Act, so it is difficult to predict whether the standard articulated in Vance would be the same under Maine law.
+However, the ME Supreme Court has not yet defined who is a “supervisor” under the ME Human Rights Act, so it is difficult to predict whether the standard articulated in Vance would be the same under ME law.

 In light of Vance, employers should review and update job descriptions to ensure that they clearly reflect who has—and does not have— authority to make tangible employment decisions.
 To limit their exposure under Title VII, employers should also take this opportunity to assess their workplace and consider limiting which individuals have this authority.
 Finally, it is critical that any individuals who qualify as supervisors under the Supreme Court’s new definition receive ongoing anti-harassment training.